SBB Inclusive – customer information for all passengers.

 • Depending on your needs, you can have the information read aloud by voiceover, or displayed in dark mode or with an enlarged font, so that it is easy to read.

-• The app currently works at all Swiss railway stations and on all SBB long-distance trains.
+• The app works at all Swiss railway stations and on most trains.
 Please continue to use the SBB Mobile app to plan your journeys.

 • The app is designed to be easy to use, even with voiceover.